John-The-Speeder/ConvertJavaTextureToBedrockCli/README.md

 So it requires NodeJS v14

+If you need older support, please try to use something like `webpack` or `babel`

-Only tested with Linux, but could work on Windows/macOS too
+Only tested with Linux

 ## CLI